Guide

 echo "Report attached" | mailx -S smtp=smtp://relay.example.com \

-A powerful terminal mail client with a full TUI (text user interface).
-Supports IMAP, POP3, SMTP, GPG, and extensive customization via .muttrc.
+A powerful terminal mail client first released in 1995, currently maintained at version 2.2.x. mutt provides a full TUI (text user interface) with support for IMAP, POP3, SMTP, GPG, and extensive customization via .muttrc.
 Excellent for power users who want to read and manage mail interactively in the terminal.
 Less suited for scripting because output is designed for humans.

 # Open your IMAP inbox interactively